ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

        icdctl ns $YOUR_NAMESPACE
        icdctl provision enterprisedb edb-migration
     ```
-3. Migrating from Oracle to {{site.data.keyword.databases-for-enterprisedb}} using MTK requires using superuser.
+3. Migrating from Oracle to {{site.data.keyword.databases-for-enterprisedb}} by using MTK requires superuser.
 To create a superuser on edb formation
-    1. Target the created edb formatioon
+    1. Target the created edb formation
     ```text
        icdctl f edb-migration
     ```